Thinking About Living in a River West Apartment Rental in Chicago?

 The Kennedy Expressway on the neighborhood’s western edge provides quick, convenient access to the region’s suburbs and to the Interstate Highway System.
 The CTA’s blue line has a station in River West, providing a 10-minute ride into downtown.
 CTA also operates many buses in the area, including routes between the Loop and River West.

 Many residents enjoy bike riding, and the bike lanes along Milwaukee Avenue offer an easy, eco-friendly way to commute to downtown jobs.
-This popular bike route has been dubbed the “hipster highway” for the many young professionals who cycle to work from River West and other neighborhoods farther north along Milwaukee Avenue.
+This popular bike route has been dubbed the “hipster highway” for the many young professionals who cycle to work from their River West luxury apartments and other neighborhoods farther north along Milwaukee Avenue.